Jéssica S. Scheumann: Recognition

 Scheumann's books have been reviewed by publications including Readers’ Favorite and Feathered Quill.
 Her book The Rope That Ties Us was awarded the Positive Parenting Seal by Escola da Educação Positiva.
 In 2025, Arteirinha’s publication I Feel, I Learn, I Grow by Ana Stone also received the Positive Parenting Seal and was reviewed by Readers’ Favorite.
 She is a member of the International Academy of Brazilian Literature (Academia Internacional de Literatura Brasileira).
 Her publishing house, Arteirinha, is a member of the Brazilian Book Chamber (Câmara Brasileira do Livro).

-Podcast

-Scheumann hosts the Portuguese-language podcast O Resgate de Jéssica, launched in 2025, where she documents her personal journey of self-discovery and discusses topics such as childhood experiences, attachment trauma, and inner child healing.

 Personal life

 Scheumann lives in a small town in Washington State, United States, with her husband.